jimmindungu3/jimmindungu3/README.md

-# 👋 Hi there!
-I'm James Ndungu, a passionate coder and lifelong learner based in Nairobi, Kenya.
+# 👋 Hi There!
+I'm James Ndungu, A Passionate Software Developer and Lifelong Learner Based in Nairobi, Kenya.

 ## 💻 Skills & Technologies: